 (Image of Hyperbaric testing?)

-As there are some non conformance spots on the sphere, several strain gauges were placed at points inside and outside of the sphere, especially at the thin spots on the sphere top, for real time monitoring of the nominal, maximum, minimum strains.
+As there are some non-conforming spots on the sphere, several strain gauges were placed at points inside and outside of the sphere, especially at the thin spots on the sphere top, for real time monitoring of the nominal, maximum, minimum strains.

-The lead engineer was present during the hyperbaric pressure testing to compare the monitored strains with that predicted from the FEA.
+During hyperbaric pressure testing, these monitored strains were compared with those predicted from the FEA.
 If monitoring indicated that the shell deformation was no longer linear, the pressure test could be stopped at a reduced pressure and the sphere de-rated.
 During pressure testing, the maximum stress seen in the shell at one of the cast surface patches was 88 ksi, with the nominal shell stress of 72 ksi.
 The minimum yield strength of the 6AL4V is 120 ksi.
-Stress wise, it is still close to the design factor and well within the minimum reserve factor to compressible yield strength.
+Although the measured stress is close to the design factor and well within the minimum reserve factor to compressible yield strength.
 However, the limit to operation depth will likely be to buckling.

 (Graphic of strain-stress plots)

 The reserve factor to buckling has not been calculated and would require significant time to very accurately map the cast surface geometry and perform nonlinear finite element analysis.
-It is important to remember, that the robotic operations called for a tested reserve factor of 1.0, and that was accomplished.
+It is important to remember that the robotic operations called for a tested reserve factor of 1.0, and that was accomplished.
 If required in the future, a new top hemisphere can be cast from the modified pattern and machined.

 Deployment and Usage

 The Deep ESP instrument and sphere has been deployed several times on a benthic freefall elevator to depths up to 1800m.
-Deployments up to 90 days have been accomplished with the system connected to the Monterey Accelerated Research System (MARS) cabled observatory.
+Deployments up to 90 days have been accomplished with the system connected to the Monterey Accelerated Research System (MARS) cabled observatory. [show photo of the elevator+sphere – readers would find it interesting—JB: Agree!].

 Valuable Notes

 One action that reduced risk during machining was switching to finer threaded fasteners.
 The MINK FCR connectors are typically mounted with 6-32 screws.
 However, tapping 6-32 holes in 6AL4V titanium is difficult and notorious for resulting in broken taps stuck in holes.
 A simple modification is to tap the holes for 6-40 screws, which requires much less tapping force due to the finer thread.
 The tap has a larger minor diameter and is less likely to break.
 The drawback is that 6-40 titanium screws are not common.
 These needed to be custom ordered at some additional cost, but well worth the expense compared to the risk.
-The 6-40 screws, as well as all other titanium fasteners for the sphere, were supplied in commercially pure Titanium by United Titanium.
+The 6-40 screws, as well as all other titanium fasteners for the sphere, were supplied by United Titanium as commercially pure titanium.

 Mounting of equipment in the sphere posed a challenge, as any internal structure needs to isolate the sphere deformation from the internal components to allow the sphere to deform evenly under pressure, and prevent damage to the internal equipment.
 As with any pressure housing, sea pressure strains the shell of the sphere, slightly reducing its diameter.
-At 4000m seawater depth, the diameter of this sphere could decrease up to 5 mm.
+At a depth of 4000m, the diameter of this sphere could decrease up to 5 mm.
 Many times, mounting posts are adhered to the sphere structure with flexible rubber mounts, providing the flexural isolation between the equipment and the pressure housing.